drgorb/EIPs/EIPS/eip-X.md

 }
 ```

+## WithRules implementation

+We also propose a simple implementation of the rule engine, available [here](https://github.com/MtPelerin/MtPelerin-protocol/blob/master/contracts/rule/WithRules.sol).
+It has been kept minimal both to save on gas costs on each transfer, and to reduce the deployment cost overhead for the derived smart contract.

+On top of implementing the interface above, this engine also defines two modifiers (`whenAddressRulesAreValid`and  `whenTransferRulesAreValid`), which can be used throughout the token contract to restrict `transfer()`, `transferFrom` and any other function that needs to respect either a simple whitelist or complex transfer rules.

 ## Integration

-To use rules within a token is as easy as having the token inherit from WithRules, then writing rules according to the interface and deploying each rule individually.
+To use rules within a token is as easy as having the token inherit from WithRules, then writing rules according to the IRule interface and deploying each rule individually.
 The token owner can then use `defineRules()` to attach all rules in the chosen order, within a single transaction.

 Below is a template for a rule.